unbun/ood2019S/excellence/resources/reflections/README.txt

 # Which Features Work for Providers:
-   - Everything from Assignment 9
+   - Everything mandatory from Assignment 7
-   - Producing Shapes and Animations from a given file of instructed key frames
-   - Playing the animations thorugh once
-   - Clicking Buttons and inputing shapes
+   - Rewinding
+   - *Note the providers did not provide all code.
+They did not provide a Controller, so we gave them the benifit of the doubt.

 # Which Features Don't Work:

-   - Controlling the animation when the buttons are pressed (please see our experience Review for more information)
+  - Clicking on the shapes